ydahal1/ydahal1/jokes.md

-1. Why did the software engineer go broke?
+1. Why did the software developer go broke?
 Because he used up all his cache!
 2. Why was the computer cold?
 It left its Windows open.
-3. Why did the cybersecurity expert always carry a pencil and paper?
-In case they needed to draw a firewall.
+3. Why did the cybersecurity expert break up with their partner?
+They couldn't handle their lack of encryption.
-4. Why did the programmer quit his job?
-Because he didn't get arrays.
+4. Why do programmers prefer dark mode?
+Because light attracts bugs!

 [
-Fri Mar  1 00:20:36 UTC 2024
+Sat Mar  2 00:17:35 UTC 2024
  ]